Professor Eva Lloyd

 OVERVIEW

-Eva Lloyd has been a Professor of Early Childhood in the School of Education and Communities at UEL since 2013, having joined UEL in 2007 as Reader in Early Childhood.
-She is the Director of The International Centre for the Study of the Mixed Economy of Childcare which she co-founded in 2007 with Professor - now emerita - Helen Penn.
-For over three decades Eva has specialised in the study of national and international early childhood education and care policies and systems, particularly marketised systems, and their impact on children growing up with disadvantage.
+Eva Lloyd has been a Professor of Early Childhood in the School of Childhood and Social Care at UEL since 2013, having joined UEL in 2007 as Reader in Early Childhood.
+She is the Director of The International Centre for the Study of the Mixed Economy of Childcare, which she co-founded in 2007 with Professor - now emerita - Helen Penn.
+For over three decades, Eva has specialised in the study of national and international early childhood education and care policies and systems, particularly marketised systems, and their impact on children growing up with disadvantage.

-Eva has extensive experience working with national and international policymakers at central government level and with non-governmental organisations.
-She co-authored a range of UK government commissioned policy studies and evaluations.
-Currently she advises the Irish government on funding models for Ireland's childcare strategy.
-From 2019 to December 2021 Eva was a member of an independent Expert Group commissioned by the Irish Government to develop a new funding model for its early learning and care and school-age childcare systems.
-See this website.
+Eva has extensive experience working with national and international policymakers at the central government level and with non-governmental organisations.
+She co-authored a range of UK government-commissioned policy studies and evaluations.
+Currently, she advises the Irish government on funding models for Ireland's childcare strategy.
+From 2019 to December 2021, Eva was a member of an independent Expert Group commissioned by the Irish Government to develop a new funding model for its early learning and care and school-age childcare systems.

 Funders of research and evaluation projects that Eva Lloyd has led or been part of in recent years include: the British Academy the Department for Education, Eurofound, the Nuffield Foundation, the Joseph Rowntree Foundation, the Office of the Children's Commissioner for England, the Department of Health and Social Care, HMRC, London Borough of Newham, the Resolution Foundation and Ipsos-MORI.

-Eva has extensive experience of advising civil servants in the Department for Education and Department of Health on the development and implementation of early childhood policy.
+Eva has extensive experience advising civil servants in the Department for Education and the Department of Health on the development and implementation of early childhood policy.

 External roles